The Outer Worlds similar games & best alternatives

 Game with the same Leadership vibe

-2"Player leads companions and makes decisions affecting group survival."
+2"Player leads the party and makes decisions affecting companions, though no complex group management is present."

 "Player leads companions and makes decisions affecting group outcomes, though no multiplayer leadership."